Improving your efficiency

 The crucial role of pallets in packaging and shipping

-As an extension of your transit packaging, they allow the safe shipping of both large items and multiple smaller items in a single shipment.
+Pallets play an essential role in your transit packaging; they allow the safe shipping of both large items and multiple smaller items in a single shipment.
 Pallets allow for easy manoeuvrability of loads by forklift, usually fit in most warehouse racking, and are accepted by virtually all transport providers.

 Pallets also provide the base for widely used pallet boxes and complex composite packaging designs.
 They are crucial for export packaging and are often fully integrated into wooden shipping crates.

-And besides the range of standard Euro and UK pallet sizes, custom-size pallets can provide a solution for particularly large or difficult-to-ship products.
+In addition to the standard Euro and UK pallet sizes, custom-size pallets can be used for particularly large or difficult-to-ship products.

 Benefits of pallet optimisation

-Despite all of the benefits of pallets and pallet packaging, optimising your use of pallets can provide several additional advantages.
+Despite the benefits of pallets and pallet packaging, optimising your use of pallets can yield additional benefits.

 Optimised pallets and loads can help reduce transport costs and CO2 emissions by eliminating the shipping of empty space.
 Optimising your pallet boxes and packaging can also reduce costs by reducing the requirement for secondary packaging.